Ash-86/Chord-Level-Filter/README.md

  If no end note is selected then, the selection will be extended to cover the current measure.

- Running the plugin a twice consecutively will extend the selection to the whole staff.
+ Running the plugin twice consecutively will extend the selection to the whole staff.

  The plugin supports multiple selections across multiple staves and voices simultaneously.